EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

 [TiddlyWiki](https://tiddlywiki.com/) is a non-linear notebook for capturing, organising, and sharing complex information.
-TiddlyWiki stores itself and the entire wiki database inside of a single .html file.
-TiddlyWiki can save itself to many different storage backends, but by default it uses WebDAV.
+TiddlyWiki stores itself, and the entire wiki database, inside of a single `.html` file.
+TiddlyWiki can save itself to many different storage backends, but by default it uses WebDAV and pushes changes back to the same server and path that it is served from.

-This project configuration creates an [Nginx](https://nginx.org) WebDAV server backend with [bfren/docker-nginx](https://github.com/bfren/docker-nginx) and serves the TiddlyWiki `index.html` file.
+This project configuration creates an [Nginx](https://nginx.org) WebDAV server backend with [bfren/docker-nginx](https://github.com/bfren/docker-nginx) and serves only a single TiddlyWiki `index.html` file.
 TiddlyWiki knows what to do when served in this environment, and it will automatically save changes made in the browser back to itself, and replaces the server's `index.html` with the modified version.

-The default configuration is for a private notebook protected with a username/password.
-You can share the URL and username/password amongst all trusted editors.
+The default configuration is for a private notebook, protected with a username/password, only viewable and editable by an admin account.
+You can share the same URL and username/password amongst all trusted editors (or create individual credentials for the same access privilege).
 If you want to, you can enable optional public read-only access as well (see `TIDLYWIKI_PUBLIC_IP_SOURCERANGE`).

 ## Config